strangerlabs/tantivy/README.md

 ### Prerequisites

-In addition to the build tools needed to development `sanity` you will need:
+To development `tantivy` for JS you will need:

-- At least `rustc 1.33.0-stable`
+- At least `rustc 1.34.0-nightly`
 - The Neon [platform dependences](https://neon-bindings.com/docs/getting-started#install-node-build-tools/)

 ### Build